 On 12th December 1912, Orthodox Jews in Port Elizabeth, mainly originating from Eastern Europe, first obtained their own Synagogue when the newly completed synagogue in Raleigh Street, Richmond Hill, was consecrated by Chief Rabbi Dr Juda Leo Landau on the 11th of the month.
 This community, consisting of more recent immigrants from Eastern Europe, had first worshipped in a house in Hartman Street, Richmond Hill from 1908.
 This fine Art Nouveau building, designed by Orlando Middleton, was declared a National Monument in 1987 and is today maintained as a museum of local Jewish history.

 The Quota Act of 1930 was introduced to restrict the number of Jews entering the country by making “assimilability” a reason to reject admission.
-More restrictions were introduced with the rise of Afrikaner nationalism and their pro-Nazi sympathies, with the result that only 3 600 Jewish immigrants were allowed into the country between 1933 and 1936 and during World War 2 it was estimated that less than 500 were allowed into the country.
+More restrictions were introduced with the rise of Afrikaner nationalism and their pro-Nazi sympathies, with the result that only 3 600 Jewish immigrants were allowed into the country between 1933 and 1936 and subsequent to that year but before World War 2 it was estimated that less than 500 were allowed into the country.

 Apart from Hyman Henry Salomon being mayor from 1873–75, other Jews also made their mark as well.
 Max Gumpert served as major in 1900 and Solly Rubin in 1972–3, but the most prominent was Adolph Schauder who was a Councillor for 43 years and mayor for four years from 1940 to 1944.